-Are you thinking about hiring a lawyer for your personal injury case?
+Are you thinking about hiring a personal injury lawyer for your personal injury case?
 This may be your first time seeking legal counsel.

 You should ask questions about their experience, specialty, legal team, work schedule, and fee structure.
 Further, other questions will help you find the right lawyer.